Find Grad Schools

 10 Yearly Graduations

 Claremont Graduate University is the 8th most popular school in the nation for students seeking a doctor's degree in philosophy & religious studies.
 Each year, around 1,900 students seeking various degrees attend the university.
 During the most recent year for which we have data, 10 people received their doctor's degree in philosophy & religious studies from Claremont Graduate University.
-Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.
-Data shows that Claremont Graduate University graduates that hold this degree go on to make a median salary of $58,984.
+About 60% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #8